1. Practice Experience Program Progression Policy

 - Notifiable conduct has the meaning given in the Medical Board of Australia Guidelines for Mandatory Notifications.

-- Participant means a medical practitioner enrolled in the Practice Experience Program.
+- Participant means a medical practitioner enrolled in the PEP Standard.

 - Progression means the process by which a participant advances through the PEP, by progressively meeting the educational, administrative and assessment requirements of the PEP as outlined in the participant’s individual Program Agreement.